textpattern/textpattern.github.io/tags/article-url-title.md

 <txp:article_url_title />
 ```

-The *article_url_title* tag is a __single__ tag which returns the dumbed-down 'URL title' of the article being displayed.
-This URL title may also be part of the page's address depending on the 'Permanent link mode' chosen in the "Preferences administration panel":../administration/preferences-panel.
+The **article_url_title** tag is a __single__ tag which returns the dumbed-down 'URL title' of the article being displayed.
+This URL title may also be part of the page's address depending on the 'Permanent link mode' chosen in the [Preferences administration panel](../administration/preferences-panel).

 ## Attributes